 Boot to Desktop

-Microsoft has made configuration options available which will allow you to boot directly to the desktop in Windows 8.1.
+Microsoft has made configuration options available that will allow you to boot directly to the desktop in Windows 8.1.

 In Windows 8.1 you will get Internet Explorer 11.